shuangxiangkan/Test/README.md

         In summary, this external function `swapExtCallStmt` performs a call to another function named "swap" with the specified arguments and return type.
 It includes copy and load statements to handle the argument passing between functions.
 Additionally, it assigns the return value of the "swap" function to the return value of the "swapExtCallStmt" function.

-        - `CallStmt` and `ReturnStmt`:
+        - `CondStmt`:
       ```json
-      "swapExtCallStmt":{
+          "foo": {
            "return":  "void",
            "arguments":  "(char **, char **)",
-        "type": "EFT_NOOP",
+           "type": "EFT_FREE_MULTILEVEL",
-        "overwrite_app_function": 0,
+           "overwrite_app_function": 1,
+           "CondStmt": {
-        "CallStmt": {
+               "TrueBranch": {
-            "callee_name": "swap",
-            "callee_return": "void",
-            "callee_arguments": "(char **, char **)",
+                   "Condition": "arg0 == arg1",
-            "CopyStmt1": {
+                   "CopyStmt": {
-                "src": "swapExtCallStmt_Arg0",
+                       "src": "Arg0",
-                "dst": "x"
+                       "dst": "Arg1"
+                   }
                },
-            "LoadStmt1": {
-                "src": "x",
-                "dst": "swap_Arg0"
-            },
-            "CopyStmt2": {
+               "FalseBranch": {
-                "src": "swapExtCallStmt_Arg1",
-                "dst": "swap_Arg1"
-            },
+                   "Condition": "arg0 != arg1",
-             "ReturnStmt": {
+                   "CopyStmt": {
-                "src": "swap_Ret",
+                       "src": "Arg1",
-                "dst": "swapExtCallStmt_Ret"
+                       "dst": "Ret"
                    }
               }
           }
       ```
+        - `TrueBranch: {Condition: arg0 == arg1}`: Represents the true condition branch.
-        - `CopyStmt1: {src: swapExtCallStmt_Arg0, dst: x}`: Specifies a copy statement side-effect.
-It indicates that the value of the swapExtCallStmt_Arg0 node (which represents the first argument of the swapExtCallStmt function) should be copied into a node named "x".
+        - `TrueBranch: {CopyStmt: {src: Arg0, dst: Arg1}"}`: Specifies a copy statement side-effect.
+It indicates that if the condition is true, the first argument should be copied into the second argument
-        - `LoadStmt1: {src: x, dst: swap_Arg0}`: Specifies a load statement side-effect.
-It indicates that the value in the "x" node should be loaded into the first argument of the swap function.
+        - `FalseBranch: {Condition: arg0 != arg1}`: Represents the false condition branch.
-        - `CopyStmt2: {src: swapExtCallStmt_Arg1, dst: swap_Arg1}`: Specifies another copy statement side-effect.
-It indicates that the value of the swapExtCallStmt_Arg1 node (which represents the second argument of the swapExtCallStmt function) should be copied into the second argument of the swap function.
+        - `FalseBranch: {CopyStmt: {src: Arg1, dst: Ret}}`: Specifies a copy statement side-effect.
+It indicates that if the condition is true, the second argument should be copied into the return value.
-        - `ReturnStmt: {src: swap_Ret, dst: swapExtCallStmt_Ret}`: Specifies a return statement side-effect.
-It indicates that the value in the "swap_Ret" node (representing the return value of the "swap" function) should be assigned to the return value of the "swapExtCallStmt" function.

-        In summary, this external function `swapExtCallStmt` performs a call to another function named "swap" with the specified arguments and return type.
-It includes copy and load statements to handle the argument passing between functions.
-Additionally, it assigns the return value of the "swap" function to the return value of the "swapExtCallStmt" function.